 a new, free, electronic textbook from OpenStax Publishing, a non-profit project (supported by the Gates and Hewlett Foundations) to offer free textbooks in introductory college courses across the nation.
 He is also the editor of a teaching and activity guide called The Universe at Your Fingertips

 — one of the most widely used astronomy education resources (and now available as a DVD-ROM on Amazon).
 His children's book on astronomy, Disney's Wonderful World of Space,

 was published in 2007 and is also available in paperback.
 With Dr. Sidney Wolff, he was the founding editor of Astronomy Education Review,

 an on-line journal/magazine about astronomy education.

 Fraknoi has had a long interest in astronomically correct science fiction, which he uses in his teaching and writing.
 Recently, he has begun writing science fiction himself.
-His first story has been published in an anthology entitled "Building Red: Mission Mars" edited by Janet Cannon.
-His second story will be in an anthology of science fiction by scientist to be published by Springer in late 2016.
+His first science fiction stories have now been published in two anthologies: "Building Red: Mission Mars," edited by Janet Cannon, and "Science Fiction by Scientists," edited by Mike Brotherton.

 Fraknoi has also served as the chief organizer and moderator of the Cosmos in the Classroom

 conference on teaching introductory college astronomy to non-science majors.
 This national meeting, which he founded, brings together about 200 astronomy professors from all levels of higher education to discuss how to improve the teaching of this general education class that is taken by over 250,000 students per year.

 Radio listeners know Fraknoi as a frequent guest on local and national news and talk programs.
 In Northern California, he appeared for over 25 years on the Jim Eason Show